bewantbe/SimpleVolumeViewer/README.md

     `pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt`

-    It is recommended to use a newer version of vtk.
+    It is recommended to use the latest stable version of vtk. e.g. vtk 8.2 has a known bug affects this program, and it is fixed in vtk 9.2.

-    `pip install --upgrade vtk
+    `pip install --upgrade vtk`

 ## Download code